 Ossobuco (pronounced os-oh-boo-koh) is a Milanese speciality of cross-cut veal shanks braised with vegetables, white wine, and broth.
 It is often garnished with gremolata and traditionally served with risotto alla milanese.
 Ossobuco or osso buco is Italian for “bone with a hole” (osso bone, buco hole), a reference to the marrow hole at the center of the cross-cut veal shank (Wikipedia).

-This classic is sometimes made with pork shanks or lamb shanks, but I’m a big fan of veal shanks, so I’m going the traditional route.
+This classic is sometimes made with pork shanks or lamb shanks.
+I’m a big fan of veal shanks, so I’m going the traditional route.
 This is a perfect dish to make overnight in the CVap® oven, chill in the morning, and then reheat for dinner service.
-This is one of those dishes that benefits from that wonderful mingling of flavors under refrigeration.
-One of these days there might actually be some leftovers to have the next day, but so far that hasn’t happened!
-Both of the preparation methods I’m sharing can easily be scaled for restaurant service.
+It’s one of those dishes that benefits from that wonderful mingling of flavors under refrigeration.
+Both the preparation methods I’m sharing can easily be scaled for restaurant service.

 For overnight cooking, use the high yield setting on the CVap Cook & Hold Oven.
 This feature turns off the browning elements about 40% of the way through the cooking process.
-Just press START – that’s all you have to do.
+Just press START.
 The timer begins to count down.
 Settings are 180 Doneness + 6 browning for six hours.
 After the cook cycle, the oven will enter a 150 Doneness + 0 browning hold mode.
 When you walk into the kitchen the next morning, it’s done.

-For this post, however, I used a same-day method.
+For this post I used a same-day method.
 The long hold that you would have had overnight does a lot to tenderize the shank and break down the collagen and fibers of the shank.
 That’s a good thing.
-I mean, who – besides your dog – wants to chew on a medium rare shank?
+After all, who – besides your dog – wants to chew on a medium rare shank?

 - ¼ cup all-purpose flour